pingcap/docs/TiDB_FAQ.md

 ## The `etcd cluster ID mismatch` message is displayed when starting PD.

 This is because the `--initial-cluster` in the PD startup parameter contains a memeber that doesn't belong to this cluster.
-To solve this problem, please check the corresponding cluster of each member, remove the wrong memeber and then restart PD.
+To solve this problem, check the corresponding cluster of each member, remove the wrong memeber, and then restart PD.

-## How to modify the startup parameters of PD
+## How to update the startup parameters of PD

-If you want to modify PD's startup parameters, such as `--client-url`, `--advertise-client-url` or `--name`, you just need to restart PD with the updated parameters.
+If you want to update PD's startup parameters, such as `--client-url`, `--advertise-client-url` or `--name`, you just need to restart PD with the updated parameters.

-However, if you want to modify `--peer-url` or `--advertise-peer-url`, you should be aware to the following situations and deal with them differently:
+However, if you want to update `--peer-url` or `--advertise-peer-url`, pay attention to the following situations:

 + The previous startup parameter has `--advertise-peer-url` and you just want to update `--peer-url`: restart PD with the updated parameter.
-+ The previous startup parameter doesn't have `--advertise-peer-url`: update the PD information with etcdctl (https://coreos.com/etcd/docs/latest/op-guide/runtime-configuration.html#update-a-member) and then restart PD with the updated parameter.
++ The previous startup parameter doesn't have `--advertise-peer-url`: update the PD information with [etcdctl](https://coreos.com/etcd/docs/latest/op-guide/runtime-configuration.html#update-a-member) and then restart PD with the updated parameter.

+## Where are the TiDB/PD/TiKV logs?

+By default, TiDB/PD/TiKV outputs the logs to standard error.
+If a file is specified using `--log--file` during the startup, the log is output to the file and rotated daily.